Heat Advisories and Response

 The Heat Alert Response System (HARS)

-• The HARS continues to develop with more partners becoming involved.
-The transition from one level of warning to another depends on a number of factors, including the duration of the heat event, the humidity and temperature, and overnight temperatures.
-The response system is evaluated each year.
+• The response system is evaluated each year through regular communications with heat stakeholders and the HARS guide is also updated annually.
 Partner organizations may implement measures to assist people in coping with heat, such as extending public pool hours, handing out water and opening cooling stations.

 ^ back to top